HenryRocha/HARBS/README.md

 HARBS is a script written in [xonsh][1] that autoinstalls and autoconfigures a fully-functioning minimal Manjaro environment.

-HARBS is intended to be run on a fresh install of Manjaro XFCE, using [Manjaro Architect][2] to install the minimal edition.
+HARBS is intended to be run on a fresh install of Manjaro CLI, using [Manjaro Architect][2] to install the minimal edition.
 Most of HARBS should work on any Arch-based distro, but it is not guaranteed.

 ## Installation